LewisDyer/DLPBParsing/README.md

 1. Create a new directory `splits`.

-2. Run the following command, splitting the dataset into 100 different files:

-`$ split -l $(expr $(wc -l < dblp_v14.json) / 100 + 1) dblp_v14.json splits/file_`

-3. Run the `fix_arrays.bash` script to format each of these files into JSON arrays, which can then be imported into ArangoDB.
+2. Run the `split.bash` script to split up the dataset and format each of these files into JSON arrays, which can then be imported into ArangoDB.

+3. Run the `arango_import.bash` script to import that data into ArangoDB.
+Note it assumes you have a database called `DBLP_v14` with a `papers` collection and password `arangopass` - change as appropriate.

+## TODO

+Queries:
+* Import Authors into separate collection
+* Import Venues into separate collection
+* Import Fields of Study into separate collection
+* Tidy up Papers collection
+* Add (all) edges